CrackTheCode016/intro-to-rust-workshop/README.md

 In our scenario, we have a raw material, iron ore (`IronOre`), and we wish to process it into steel (`Steel`).

-- We must declare a new Product, "Steel"
+- We must declare a new Product, `Steel`
-- Our belt accepts iron ore, and outputs steel for `push_along_the_belt`
+- Our process accepts `IronOre`, and outputs steel for `push_along_the_belt`
 - Steel gets deposited into a `HashMap` as a "complete product".

+### Rust Concepts to Highlight

+- Note that we used some concepts of **generic trait design** in that we defined _how_ a process behaves, but we didn't have to define the process itself.
+- The use of **associated types** within the factory makes it easy for us to access the types we need to actually process materials

 ## Example steps to follow